RubberDuckCrew/.github/docs/src/development/ci-cd.md

         paths: [.github/workflows/**]

 jobs:
-    actionlint:
-        name: Actionlint
-        runs-on: ubuntu-latest

-        steps:
-            - name: Checkout
-              uses: actions/checkout@v5

-            - name: Run actionlint
+    run:
-              uses: raven-actions/actionlint@v2
+        uses: RubberDuckCrew/.github/.github/workflows/action-actionlint.yml@main
 ```

 To run Actionlint locally, you have two options:

-1. **Direct installation:**

-    - Install Actionlint directly on your system.
+1. **Direct installation:** Install Actionlint directly on your system.
 See the [Actionlint documentation](https://github.com/rhysd/actionlint/blob/v1.7.7/docs/install.md) for installation instructions.

-2. **Using a container image:**

-    - Use a container image with Actionlint already installed.
+2. **Using a container image:** Use a container image with Actionlint already installed.
 Run the following command:

     ```shell
     podman run --rm -v .:/repo --workdir /repo rhysd/actionlint:latest -color
     ```

+    > [!NOTE]
-    > **Note:** If you are using Docker, replace `podman` with `docker` in the command above.
+    > If you are using Docker, replace `podman` with `docker` in the command above.